Restream/reindexer/float_vector.md

 ### Embedding configuration

-Reindexer is able to perform automatic remote HTTP API calls to recieve embedding for documents' fields or strings in KNN queries conditions.
-Currently reindexer's core simply sends fields/conditions content to external user's service and expects to recieve embedding results.
+Reindexer is able to perform automatic remote HTTP API calls to receive embedding for documents' fields or strings in KNN queries conditions.
+Currently, reindexer's core simply sends fields/conditions content to external user's service and expects to receive embedding results.

 Embedding service has to implement this [openapi spec](embedders_api.yaml).